Why was it difficult for the Spaniards to colonize Mindanao?

 The Moro insurgency was triggered by the Jabidah massacre on March 18, 1968, during which 60 Filipino Muslim commandos on a planned operation to reclaim the eastern part of the Malaysian state of Sabah were killed.

-READ: What is a custom couch?
+READ: What is Android named after?

 What are the causes of Moro conflict in the Philippines?